cagnulein/qdomyos-zwift/docs/10_Installation.md

 You will need to (at a minimum) to install the xcode Command Line Tools (CLI) thanks to @richardwait https://developer.apple.com/download/more/?=xcode

-Download and install http://download.qt.io/official_releases/qt/5.12/5.12.9/qt-opensource-mac-x64-5.12.9.dmg and simply run the qdomyos-zwift relase for MacOs
+Download and install http://download.qt.io/official_releases/qt/5.12/5.12.9/qt-opensource-mac-x64-5.12.9.dmg and simply run the qdomyos-zwift release for MacOs

 ## On Raspberry Pi Zero W

 ![raspi](../docs/img/raspi-bike.jpg)

-This guide will walk you through steps to setup an autonomous, headless raspberry brigde.
+This guide will walk you through steps to setup an autonomous, headless raspberry bridge.

 ### Initial System Preparation